zeisss/moinz.de-blog/content/post/cross-compiling-golang.md

 +++
 date = "2013-03-26T00:59:34+02:00"
 title = "Cross Compiling Go"
-description = "Compiling your go code for other platforms"
+description = "Update: Since Go 1.6 you don't need this anymore.
+The compiler can always crosscompile."
 +++

 Update: Since Go 1.6 you don't need this anymore.
 The compiler can always crosscompile.

-(I wrote this as a protip on [Coderwall](https://coderwall.com/p/pnfwxg))

 Compiling your go code into a binary is pretty simple: